metaplex-foundation/docs/docs/01-programs/02-candy-machine/07-special-guard-instructions.md

 ## Introduction

 As we’ve seen on the previous pages, guards are a powerful way to customize the minting process of your Candy Machines.
-But did you know that guards can even provide their own custom instructions?
+But did you know guards can even provide their own custom instructions?

 ## The Route Instruction